kyle-morton/kube-tms/Microservices/KubeCarriers/Readme.txt

 Deploy to K8S in this order
-- kubecustomers-depl (deployment for app)
+- kubecarrier-depl (deployment for app)
-- kubecustomers-np-srv (node port for app)
+- kubecarrier-np-srv (node port for app)

 To push up to dockerhub
-- docker build -t kylemorton5770/kubecustomers
+- docker build -t kylemorton5770/kubecarrier .
-- docker push kylemorton5770/kubecustomers
+- docker push kylemorton5770/kubecarrier

 To force K8S to pull newest image and restart
-- kubectl rollout restart deployment kubecustomers-depl
+- kubectl rollout restart deployment kubecarrier-depl